swcarpentry/python-novice-inflammation/pages/02-func.md

 The definition opens with the word `def`, which is followed by the name of the function and a parenthesized list of parameter names.
-The **body** of the function&mdash;the statements that are executed when it runs&mdash;is indented below the definition line, typically by four spaces.
+The **body** of the function --- the statements that are executed when it runs --- is indented below the definition line, typically by four spaces.

 When we call the function,